CS448H/assignment2/README.md

     result.tree = error("NYI - your IR goes here")

 In part one you should fill in these lines with your own code that implements the IR.
 Hint: this IR will look very similar to the one in [example-2.t](http://cs448h.stanford.edu/example-2.t).
-You may want to implement a function `print_ir()` that can output your IR in a nice way for debugging befor moving on to other parts.
+You may want to implement a function `print_ir()` that can output your IR in a nice way for debugging before moving on to other parts.

 ## 2. Strategy: recompute